-Phone or Video consultations (Telehealth) are now available to all individuals during the COVID-19 outbreak rather than attending sessions face-to-face.
+Phone or Video consultations (Telehealth) are available to all individuals during the COVID-19 outbreak, until September 30 20202, rather than attending sessions face-to-face.
 Medicare rebates for Telehealth sessions are now available to all Australians during the coronavirus outbreak.

 Conditions not suited to Telehealth